-In this article we will install certbot from Let’s encrypt and get a certificate on Ubuntu 20.04 including how to renew and delete them.
+In this article we will install Certbot from Let’s encrypt and get a certificate on Ubuntu 20.04 including how to renew and delete them.

-Certbot recommend to use snap --classic
+Certbot recommends using snap --classic

 snap install certbot --classic